amountainram/rdkafka2-sys/README.md

 # rdkafka2-sys

-Low level bindings to [librdkafka](https://github.com/edenhill/librdkafka), a C library for the [Apache Kafka] protocol with producer, consumer, and admin clients.
+Low level bindings to [librdkafka](https://github.com/confluentinc/librdkafka), a C library for the [Apache Kafka] protocol with producer, consumer, and admin clients.

 ## Version

-The rdkafka-sys version number is in the format `X.Y.Z+RX.RY.RZ`, where `X.Y.Z` is the version of this crate and follows SemVer conventions, while `RX.RY.RZ` is the version of the bundled librdkafka.
+The rdkafka2-sys version number is in the format `X.Y.Z+RX.RY.RZ`, where `X.Y.Z` is the version of this crate and follows SemVer conventions, while `RX.RY.RZ` is the version of the bundled librdkafka.

-Note that versions before v2.0.0+1.4.2 did not follow this convention, and instead directly correspond to the bundled librdkafka version.

 ## Build